jeniyat/StackOverflowNER/Readme.md

-# Soft-NER: A Multi-Level Attentive NER model for Fine-grained SoftwareEntity Extraction
+# Soft-NER: A Multi-Level Attentive NER model for Fine-grained Software Entity Extraction

 This repsoitory will be updated with the code and data from the following paper: